SohamJog/secret-sharing/README.md

 ## Directory Structure

 Currently, the project is still a WIP.
-I have 3 Reliable protocols in the `consensus` folder.
+I have 3 Reliable Broadcast protocols in the `consensus` folder.
 The `consensus/src/shamir` folder contains the secret sharing protocol.
 The `scripts` folder contains scripts to test the protocols.
 The `testdata` folder contains the configurations for the tests.
-`

 ---
 ## Notes
 1. Kill these processes